stapelberg/hugo/content/posts/2025-06-01-nixos-installation-declarative/index.markdown

     * Wolfgang has a [YouTube video about using NixOS for his Home Server](https://www.youtube.com/watch?v=f-x5cB6qCzA&t=1036s&pp=ygUOV29sZmdhbmcgbml4b3M%3D) ([→ his configs](https://github.com/notthebee/nix-config))
 * Contact your local Nix community!
-I recently attended the [“Zero Hyra Failures” event of the Nix Zürich group](https://zurich.nix.ug/) and the kind people there were happy to talk about all things Nix :)
+I recently attended the [“Zero Hydra Failures” event of the Nix Zürich group](https://zurich.nix.ug/) and the kind people there were happy to talk about all things Nix :)